 Robert C. Kay is a seasoned Corporate Director and Business Advisor.
-He combines business and legal skills with extensive experience in international commerce to develop and assess complex strategies with governments and multinational companies.
+He combines business and legal skills with extensive experience in international commerce to develop and assess complex strategies with multinational companies and governments.

-Robert has served as a Corporate Director in privately held and publicly listed companies, serving on Governance, Audit, and Strategy Committees.
-He is currently Chairman, Advisory

-Board, the Migao Group; Chairman, Baycrest Hospital and Long Term Care Residence; and Corporate Director of EquityLine Mortgage Investment Corporation, and the Royal Canadian Military Institute.
+Robert has served as a Corporate Director in both privately held and publicly listed companies, serving on Governance, Audit, Strategy, and ESG Committees.
+He is currently Chair, Advisory Board, the Migao Group (fertilizer manufacturing, clean energy, mining); Chair, Baycrest Hospital and Long-Term Care Residence (cumulatively 734 beds); Corporate Director, EquityLine Mortgage Investment Corp; Corporate Director, Baycrest Seniors Care Corp; Corporate Director, Lake Simcoe Regional Airport; Corporate Director, Canada- Eurasia Chamber of Commerce (Toronto).

-Notable governance roles have included: Chairman-Canadian Commercial Corporation; Vice Chairman and Lead Director-Migao Corporation; Chairman-Migao Special Committee For Going Private; Chairman-Swiss/ Canadian Chamber of Commerce; Director In Residence-Institute of Corporate Directors; Board Director-Changfeng Energy Inc; Board Director-American Chamber of Commerce (Ontario Council).

-Robert was a teaching Board Member in the Integrated Thinking Practicum of the MBA degree program at the University of Toronto.
-He is a former Deputy Judge of the Ontario Superior Court of Justice, SCC branch.
+Notable governance roles have included: Chair-Canadian Commercial Corporation; Vice Chair and Lead Director-Migao Corporation; Chair-Migao Special Committee for Going Private; Chair-Swiss/Canadian Chamber of Commerce; Director in Residence-Institute of Corporate Directors; Board Director-Changfeng (CF) Energy Inc (gas distribution, clean energy); Board Director, Royal Canadian Military Institute; Board Director-American Chamber of Commerce (Ontario Council).
+Robert was a teaching Board Member in the Integrative Thinking Practicum of the MBA Degree Program at the University of Toronto.
+He is a former Deputy Judge, Superior Court of Justice of Ontario, SCC branch.
 Earlier in his career, Robert served as Personal Assistant to the Deputy Prime Minister of Canada.

-Robert is Chairman of the Royal Canadian Military Institute Audit Committee and a Member of the American Judges Association and the Institute of Corporate Directors.
+Robert contributed his time as Chair of the Royal Canadian Military Institute Audit Committee.
+Robert is also a Member of the American Judges Association, and the Institute of Corporate Directors.